 - Place each boat into a baking dish and cover the dish with foil.

 - Bake the taco zucchini boats for 25 minutes.

 - Remove the foil, sprinkle 1/4 cups of mozzarella cheese on top (if desired) and bake for another 5 minutes or until the cheese is melted.

 - These can be served with fat-free salsa, if desired.

 Download the Weight Watchers Taco Zucchini Boats Recipe

 You can download the Weight Watchers Taco Zucchini Boats recipe below and add it to your binder of Weight Watchers recipes.

 Weight Watchers Taco Zucchini Boats are a filling meal or appetizer recipe.
-These only have 2 Freestyle SmartPoints each and if you chose to leave the cheese off they are zero points.
+These are very low in points on the myWW plans.